A cup of this warm, homemade mulled apple cider will soothe your soul!

 There is nothing better than a big, warm cup of apple cider on a cold winter’s day.
 You don’t have to wait until winter to enjoy apple cider though.
 The second the crisp fall weather rolls in, this recipe starts boiling in our kitchen!

-Making hot, mulled apple cider is very easy.
-You just need the right blend of spices!
+The key to a good mulled apple cider is the right blend of spices!
 Our recipe uses whole spices for a few reasons.
 Whole spices actually have a lot more flavor than ground spices.
 When spices are ground, the oils from the spices are often removed as the spice dries.

 In addition, whole spices are easier to remove from the mulled cider.
 Sure, cinnamon tastes great but you may not want a whole mouthful of cinnamon in your cider.
 Let the whole spices impart their flavors on the cider then remove them and discard.
 This will make the cider perfectly seasoned and delicious without overpowering that great apple taste.